8 Tips To Get Rid of Bad Habits After WLSJune 9, 2016

 On the other hand, that carrot may not motivate you in the same way, and you need to find a new motivator to spur you on.
-Ask your post-op friends how they stay focused.
+Ask your post-op friends about how they stay focused.
 Sit down in a quiet room and spend some time with yourself to identify what reasons you have for getting back on track.
 For some, it will be fitting into clothes comfortably again.
-For others, the carrot may be to get to get off (or decrease) diabetic medications.
+For others, the carrot may be to get off (or decrease) diabetic medications.
 What is it for you?

 What is the carrot of motivation for you?

 2. SET A REALISTIC PLAN: Once you’ve identified your carrot it’s time to make a realistic plan to get back on track.
 Your realistic plan should include meal planning.
 Planning ahead for your busy day will ensure you eat the best foods for yourself and keep your blinders up when temptations come lurking.
 We’ve all forgotten to pack a lunch and felt ravenous and “snacky” throughout the afternoon.
 Stay one step ahead of yourself and of your hunger.